veltzer/demos-jenkins/exercises/04_jenkins_and_docker/exercise.md

 * Install the `Docker Pipeline` plugin.

-* change the "agent" clause in your Jenkinfile to something like this:
+* change the "agent" clause in your Jenkinsfile to something like this:
 `
     agent {
         docker { image '[the_image_name_that_you_will_build_later]' }
     }
 `

-* Select a docer image from docker hub which has slim python (`python:3-alpine`)
+* Select a docker image from docker hub which has slim python (`python:3-alpine`)

 * Configure the pipeline to run inside this docker (all you need to change is the "agent" line)